-- All parents will be invited and encouraged to attend a yearly meeting to inform them of the school's Title I Participation and to explain the requirements and the right of the parents involved.
+All parents will be invited and encouraged to attend a yearly meeting to inform them of the school's Title I Participation and to explain the requirements and the rights of the parents involved.
 Programs and services provided to students through Title funds will also be presented.
 This meeting will take place during the Back to School BBQ.
+Virtual options for attendance will be provided.
+Sec 1118 (c) (1)

-Sec 1118 (c)(1) - Parents will be invited to an annual Title I Evaluation Meeting to determine if our programs are having a significant impact on attaining our school improvement goals and increasing student achievement.
-Sec 1118(c)(3) - Parents will be invited to an annual Title I/SIP Review to evaluate our school-wide plan. - Parent suggestions will be addressed when revising the school-wide plan for the following year.
-If parents find the plan unsatisfactory, MC will submit those parent comments when the school makes the plan available.
-Sec 1118 (c)(3) Sec 1118 (c) (5) - All parents will be given a survey to evaluate MC on academic progress, school climate, opportunities for parent involvement, Title I programs, etc. Feedback will be used to improve the school-wide program.
+Parents will be invited to an annual Title I Evaluation Meeting to determine if our programs are having a significant impact on attaining our school improvement goals and increasing student achievement.
+Virtual options for attendance will be provided.
+Sec 1118 (c)(3)

+Parents will be invited to an annual Title I/SIP Review to evaluate our school-wide plan.
+Parent suggestions will be addressed when revising the school-wide plan for the following year.
+If parents find the plan unsatisfactory, MCE will submit those parent comments when the school makes the plan available.
+Virtual options for attendance will be provided.
+Sec 1118 (c)(3) Sec 1118 (c) (5)

+All parents will be given a survey to evaluate MCE on academic progress, school climate, opportunities for parent involvement, Title I programs, etc. Feedback will be used to improve the school-wide program.